levkk/rwf/docs/docs/models/migrations.md

     created "migrations/1729119889028371278_unnamed.up.sql"
     created "migrations/1729119889028371278_unnamed.down.sql"
     ```

+Migrations are placed inside the `<PROJECT_ROOT>/migrations` folder.
+If this folder doesn't exist, `rwf-cli` will create one automatically.

 The migration name is optional, and by default the migration will be "unnamed", but it's nice to name it something recognizable, to help others
 working on the project (and the future you) to know what's being changed.